Aman-Jindal/Survival-Analysis-A-Study-on-Breast-Cancer-Patients/README.md

 ## Introduction

 In this report you will study a detailed statistical analysis of a [dataset]().
-This dataset is quite famous, it outlines the quality of wine based on certain attributes.
-There are two types of wines given here, red and white.
-There are different number of total observations.
-We will study each type of wine each separately.
-According to the source of the dataset this can be viewed as classification or regression.
-The classes are ordered and not balanced (e.g. there are munch more normal wines than excellent or poor ones).
+This dataset The dataset contains cases from a study that was conducted between 1958 and 1970 at the University of Chicago's Billings Hospital on the survival of patients who had undergone surgery for breast cancer.

-Number of Instances: red wine - 1599; white wine - 4898.
+Number of Instances: 306
-Number of Attributes: 11 + output attribute.
+Number of Attributes: 4 (including the class attribute) Attribute Information:
+   1. Age of patient at time of operation (numerical)
+   2. Patient's year of operation (year - 1900, numerical)
+   3. Number of positive axillary nodes detected (numerical)
+   4. Survival status (class attribute)
+         1 = the patient survived 5 years or longer
+         2 = the patient died within 5 year.

-The reasons why I am analyzing this dataset are:
+The reasons why I am analyzing this dataset:

-* To apply and test my recently acquired statistics skills.
+* To apply and test my recently acquired knowledge of statistics.
-* To educate you and myself about the wine characterstics and which are the most important characterstics that makes a good wine.
 * Most Importantly, its gonna be fun and educational.

 ## Research Question and Hypothesis

-My research answer the question: Which of the variables affect the quality of wine and if they do are they statistically significant?
-To answer this question I will identify the variables which are highly correlated with the dependent variable.
-So, the _null_ and _alternate_ hypothesis goes like this:
+Now we have the information about the dataset, we begin with the assumption that the sample we have is able to fairly approximate the population.
+That means we have sufficiently large value on n(no. of instances).
+Our job is to see:
+* Combined effect of each variable on the survival status.
+* Individual effect of each variable on the survival status.

-H<sub>o</sub>: There are no variables which affect the wine quality.
+H<sub>o</sub>: There are no variables which affect the survival status.
-H<sub>a</sub>: There are significant number of variables which affect the wine quality.
+H<sub>a</sub>: There are significant number of variables which affect survival status.

 ![equation1](http://www.sciweavers.org/upload/Tex2Img_1545144480/render.png)